vishnu350/st/README.md

 <img src="https://github.com/user-attachments/assets/14914cf1-5bfb-4f2f-859e-5d15da46ade0" alt="drawing" width="50%"/>

-Modern terminal emulators have grown bloated, packing in features you'll never use and emulating obscure terminals you'll never need.
+Modern terminal emulators have grown bloated, packing in features you'll never use, emulating obscure terminals you'll never need, and offloads to GPUs you'll never afford.

 Simple Terminal+ is a beautiful yet lightweight terminal (~100KB) with essential features and rock-solid stability for daily use.
 It is best used with tmux combined with a [nerd-fonts](https://www.nerdfonts.com/) of your choice.

 This is a fork of [st](https://st.suckless.org) that bundles a curated set of patches and quality-of-life features:
+- **Features SIXEL support!** Allows editors such as Neovim to display images via [plugins](https://github.com/3rd/image.nvim).
 - Automatically install a [nerd-font](https://www.nerdfonts.com/) or download a beautiful [Gogh](https://gogh-co.github.io/Gogh/) color scheme via the `st-config` command.
 - Customizable color scheme with built-in support for over 300+ [Gogh](https://gogh-co.github.io/Gogh/) color schemes.
 - Proper "Open Terminal Here" integration for Nautilus, including "Open in Remote/Local Terminal" for remote connections.